top of page

 Depth: 9.7 cm

-Behind the headrest in the photo on the left the photograph shows the front of the papyrus described below.
+Behind the headrest in the photo on the left is the front of the papyrus described below.

-Papyrus giving a list of dreams and their interpretations
+Papyrus with a list of dreams and their interpretations

 British Museum EA 10683, Papyrus